Elections Learn More

 - What is our mission?
 How are we structured?
 What is our history?

-The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
-It influences public policy through education and advocacy.
+The League of Women Voters is a nonpartisan political organization which encourages the informed and active participation in government and influences public policy through education and advocacy.

 The League of Women Voters does not support or oppose any political candidate or party.

 Established in 1920, the League of Women Voters is a highly respected organization that researches issues from many points of view and takes action on issues affecting our families and communities.
 Our members are men and women who want to make a difference.
-For your community: * Improving the quality of education

 The League publishes the Tennessee Voter